Koziar's Christmas Village: Display

 Christmas Village features the elaborately illuminated home and barn of the Koziar family, as well as numerous smaller buildings.
 Upon entrance, visitors are greeted by costumed characters Rudolph, Frosty, and the Village's own Buddy the Bear.
 A marked pathway leads visitors among the illuminated buildings and other displays.
 Children may visit Santa Claus at his headquarters on Santa Claus Lane.
 There are several large dioramas depicting scenes such as Christmas Beneath the Sea, Christmas in the Jungle, Santa's Post Office, and Christmas in Other Lands.
 There are a number of displays featuring cut-out representations of characters from popular comic strips, animated films and fairy tales, as well as manger scenes, presentations of the biblical story of the Nativity, and tellings of seasonal stories such as A Christmas Carol and The Nutcracker.
 The Village also includes a recreation of the Valley Forge encampment and a G gauge outdoor train layout that encompasses most of the barnyard.
 The "Kissing Bridge" has been the site of several marriage proposals, engagements and weddings.
 In addition, there are several indoor features, including an extensive H0 scale model train layout and sales area, as well as shops selling souvenirs, Christmas decorations, refreshments, and other seasonal items.

 Perhaps the most dramatic feature of the Village is the first glimpse one sees of the display.
 Most visitors approach the property from the east, via Christmas Village Road.
 Being farm country the surrounding area is sparsely inhabited and, after dark, sparsely lit.
 The terrain blocks the view of the Village until the road crests a hill just a few hundred feet to the east of the display, at which point the entire Village is suddenly visible, reflected in the lake.
 As of late 2010 the Christmas Village website features a virtual recreation of this experience as a part of its home page.

 Operation

 Koziar's Christmas Village is a seasonal attraction.
 It is typically in operation from the first Saturday of November through the first Sunday in January.
 During the off-season most elements of the display are dismantled and stored in order to protect them from the elements and to allow for repairs and modifications.
 Reviews by many visitors on the Trip Advisor website warn of heavy traffic and waiting times of up to four hours to enter the park on the busiest Saturday nights.
-In February 2020, Argentinian newspapers linked Koziar's Christmas Village to the first known cases of COVID-19 in the United States.